 If this management interface is IVERA-APP, the master may query the IVERA-object ‘APPIFLOC’.
 This object contains a list URL referencing all other interfaces of the particular ITS-CLA.

 The objects are defined in the next sections.

 Figure 2 resolving connection points of ITS-A

 Object ITSAPPLOC

-The object ITSAPPLOC contains the network address where an ITS Application management interface is reachable.
+The object ITSAPPLOC contains the URI identifying where the ITS Application management interface is reachable.